swibge/mjml/packages/mjml-hero/README.md

 The background position does not work in mode fluid-height and on outlook.com

-For better result we encourage you to use a background image with a 600px width and always specified a background color by default in case of the user mail client does not support background image.
+For better result we encourage you to use a background image with a 600px width and always specify a fallback background color, in case the user email client does not support background images.
 </aside>

 attribute           | unit                                | description                                                          | default value